HIROSHIMA & HOKKIADO

 Skiing & Snowmobiles in Niseko

-One of the few buildings to remain was the Hiroshima Prefectural Industrial Promotion Hall which has since been renamed as the Peace Memorial and a clear reminder as to where Japan came from.
-The bombs all but ended the war and Japan agreed to sign a surrender.
-Had it not been for the memorial I wouldn’t have known there was ever a bomb dropped here.
+One of the few buildings to remain was the Hiroshima Prefectural Industrial Promotion Hall, which has since been renamed the Peace Memorial, and is a clear reminder of where Japan came from.
+The bombs all but ended the war, and Japan agreed to sign a surrender.
+Without the memorial, I wouldn’t have known there was ever a bomb dropped here.

 The best skiing in Asia is without doubt in Hokkaido, Japan’s northern island.
 The powder here is like none other and the secret that has so far been kept from Europe is slowly getting out.
 I surprised my parents and sister in Tokyo when they arrived in Tokyo airport and then made our way to our flight in Sapporo where we would stay a night before getting the bus to Niseko.